Age-Old Wisdom meets Modern Tools

 Learn how to make dill pickles the “old-fashioned” way.
-Pickling is a great way to store excess vegetables for the winter, or just to make a tasty snack for the summer!
-Use this dill pickle recipe to learn how to make homemade pickles.
+Pickling is a great way to store excess vegetables for the winter—or just make a tasty snack for the summer!
+Use this simple dill pickle recipe to make easy and delicious homemade pickles.

-This dill pickle recipe is great for pickling cucumbers as well as a variety of other vegetables.
+This dill pickle recipe is great for pickling cucumbers, as well as a variety of other vegetables.
 That’s right—you can make pickles out of cucumbers, cauliflower, green and red peppers, onions, green tomatoes, summer squash, baby ears of corn—lots of different vegetables can be pickled!
-The best pickles, of course, are those made from the vegetables in your very own garden (click on the vegetable names to learn how to grow them).
+The best pickles, of course, are those made from the vegetables grown in your very own garden.
+Don’t forget to the dill, too!

 Dill Pickle Recipe

-- Pour brine over vegetables, and weigh down using a cloth, plate, and a canning jar full of water to ensure that the vegetables remain covered by the brine.
+Pour brine over vegetables, and weigh down using a cloth, plate, and a canning jar full of water to ensure that the vegetables remain covered by the brine.

-- For 2 weeks, white scum will appear on the top of your pickles.
+For 2 weeks, white scum will appear on the surface of the brine.
 Remove it daily.

 Are you a pickle enthusiast?
 Find more great pickling tips and recipes.